-3 Shell companies are companies, registered in Singapore or elsewhere with no legitimate business activities and low paid up capital.
+3 Shell companies are companies, registered in Singapore or elsewhere with no legitimate business activities and low paid up capital

-- viii) Client gave false/misleading explanation for Customer Due Diligence (CDD) purposes. - ix) Client cannot be contacted for CDD purposes. - x) Client is suspected of committing an offence. - xi) Clients unwilling/unable to provide information for CDD purposes. - xii) Clients used forged/fraudulent/false identity documents for CDD purposes.
+- ix.
+Client cannot be contacted for CDD purposes. - x.
+Client is suspected of committing an offence. - xi.
+Clients unwilling/unable to provide information for CDD purposes. - xii.
+Clients used forged/fraudulent/false identity documents for CDD purposes